Nagarjuna278/IOSApp/README.md

 - SearchMap.swift
 - TermProjectApp.swift

+##Algorithm:

+-    Displays only the coordinates which are in Visible region.
+-    Displays the nearest 15 coordinates in the Map Visible Region and 35 random coordinates on the Visible region
+-    On Startup, the algorithm chooses the coordinate which is nearest to the center and plays the available radioStations

 RadioMap.swift :

     Geo struct: Represents geographical information obtained from a JSON response.
 It includes properties such as eu, country_code, region_code, latitude, longitude, and city.
 It adopts the Decodable and Identifiable protocols.